Precipitation Downscaling with Spatiotemporal Video Diffusion: Experiments

-We address the task of downscaling a sequence of precipitation climate states with a scale factor of 8 applied to X-SHiELD output.
-The batch size is set to 1, and precipitation values are logarithmically transformed before normalization to a standardized range of $[-1, 1]$.

-The optimization of our model is facilitated by the Adam optimizer \citep{kingma2014adam}, initializing with a learning rate of $1 \times 10^{-4}$.
-We employ cosine annealing with decay until $5 \times 10^{-7}$ during training, executed on an NVidia RTX A6000 GPU.
-The diffusion model is trained using v-parametrization, with a fixed diffusion depth ($N = 1400$).
-Random tiles extracted from the cube-sphere representation of Earth, with dimensions 384 in high resolution and 48 in low resolution, are utilized during training.
-The training process spans a million stochastic gradient steps, requiring approximately 7 days on a single node.
+\paragraph{Training and Testing Details} We downscale a sequence of precipitation frames from FV3GFS output by a factor of 8.
+Our approach (STVD) trains on 5 consecutive frames that are downscaled jointly.
+We optimize our model end-to-end with a single diffusion loss using Adam \cite{kingma2014adam} with an initial learning rate of $1 \times 10^{-4}$, decaying to $5 \times 10^{-7}$ with cosine annealing during training, executed on an NVidia RTX A6000 GPU.
+The diffusion model is trained using v-parametrization \cite{Salimans2022ProgressiveDF}, with a fixed diffusion depth (N = 1400).
+Random tiles extracted from the cube-sphere representation of Earth, with dimensions 384 in high-resolution and 48 in low-resolution, are used during training.
+We train for one million steps, requiring approximately 7 days on a single node (slightly lesser for ablations).
+We use a batch size of one, apply a logarithmic transformation to precipitation states, and normalize to the range $[-1, 1]$.
+During testing, we employ DDIM sampling with 30 steps on an Exponential Moving Average (EMA) variant of our model (for full frame size), with a decay rate of 0.995.

-During testing, we employ DDIM sampling with 20 steps on an Exponential Moving Average (EMA) variant of our model, with a decay rate set to 0.995.
-Testing is conducted on the full frame size.
-Three distinct losses are jointly optimized: the first pertains to the diffusion loss for v-parametrization, the second enforces a flow-warping loss on the output of the flow module, and the final loss imposes a restoration criterion over the Swin-IR module.